Caragea's plague

+Bucharest hired additional gravediggers to create mass graves.
+By October 1813, there were not enough gravediggers to bury all the dead.
+Several bodies were left out in the open, where they were eaten by the local dogs and other urban animals.
+By January or February 1814, there were fewer deaths.
+People who had fled the city were soon able to return.
+However, two of the quarantine hospitals established during the epidemic remained in operation until 1818.
+By estimates of the era, there were between 20,000 and 30,000 deaths in Bucharest during the years of the epidemic.

 Alleged source

-As Caragea came to Bucharest in 1812 after being appointed prince, the plague was already claiming victims in Istanbul, the Ottoman capital.
-A man in Caragea's retinue grew sick and died.
-It is alleged that this was the source of the plague in Wallachia, although the next reported death from plague in Wallachia occurred in June 1813.

 The plague was expected and in January 1813, Caragea founded two quarantine hospitals, one in Teleorman and one in Giurgiu County.

 Outbreak and measures taken

-There were reports of people with the plague on the streets of Bucharest as early as in April, but the first death attributed to bubonic plague was on 11 June 1813 in Văcăreşti.
+There were reports of people with the plague on the streets of Bucharest as early as April 1813, but the first death attributed to bubonic plague was on 11 June in Văcărești.
 Quarantine was established, the gates of the city of Bucharest were closed and all the roads from Văcăreşti to Dealul Spirii were guarded to prevent anyone from entering the city without permission.

 Government clerks and priests had to check each house for plague-infected people, all the foreigners and non-residents were expelled from the city, and the beggars were sent to monasteries outside Bucharest.
 The money which came from the counties where the plague was spread (Ilfov, Vlaşca, Teleorman and Olt) had to be washed in vinegar and the number of gravediggers was increased to 60.

 In spite of that, the plague continued to spread, mostly due to lack of qualified medical care.
 The July 1813 register books of the Wallachian government show that most of the decrees were related to the plague.
-Among the restrictions, meetings in pubs and coffee shops were forbidden, alcohol being only sold for home consumption.
+Among the restrictions, meetings in pubs and coffee shops were forbidden and alcohol was being sold only for home consumption.
 The people who died had a simple burial with no attendants.
 The people who hid sick people or the peddlers ("both Jewish and Christians") were expelled from the city and their belongings were burnt.
 In August, due to the spread of the plague, the request to allow people to flee the city was approved, Caragea asking the ispravnics to take care to avoid contact with the villagers.
 To avoid crowds, markets and schools were closed down, most judicial proceedings were stopped, and the people in the debtors' prison were freed.